Javon Wims: University of Georgia

 On February 3, 2016, Wims joined Georgia on National Signing Day.
 On September 24, he made his Georgia debut, hauling in one catch for 10 yards.
 On November 5, Wims recorded career-highs with 5 receptions for 90 yards including a season-high 51-yard reception against Kentucky.
 On December 30, Wims caught his first touchdown on Georgia, a 4-yard grab in the 31–23 victory over TCU in the 2016 Liberty Bowl.
 Wims ended his first season with the Bulldogs with 17 receptions for 190 yards and a touchdown.

 In the season-opener against Appalachian State, Wims caught three passes for 81 yards and a touchdown.
 On September 30, 2017, he recorded his second touchdown with 3 catches for 33 yards against Tennessee.
 On October 14, Wims racked up 95 yards on five receptions against Missouri.
 After recording his third touchdown against Florida on October 28, the next week Wims brought in his fourth touchdown against South Carolina for a net total of 63 yards on six catches.
 In the final two games of the regular season, Wims hit his stride, catching 11 passes for 160 yards and two touchdowns against Kentucky and Georgia State.

 The Bulldogs went 11–1 in 2017, and made the 2018 Rose Bowl, defeating the Oklahoma Sooners 54–48, with Wims contributing 6 receptions for 73 yards and a touchdown.
-Georgia would go on to lose the 2018 College Football Playoff National Championship against Alabama 23–26 with Wims making one catch for 16 yards.
+Georgia would go on to lose the 2018 College Football Playoff National Championship against Alabama 26–23 with Wims making one catch for 16 yards.
 Wims ended the 2017 season as the Bulldogs' leading receiver, recording 45 receptions for 720 yards and 7 touchdowns.

 Professional career

 Chicago Bears

-Wims was drafted by the Chicago Bears in the seventh round (224 overall) of the 2018 NFL Draft.
+Wims was selected by the Chicago Bears in the seventh round (224 overall) of the 2018 NFL draft.
 He made his NFL debut in Week 4 of the 2018 season against the Tampa Bay Buccaneers.
 He recorded his first four professional receptions for 32 yards in the regular season finale against the Minnesota Vikings.

 Wims played in all 16 games in 2019 primarily as reserve, and he started 6 games due to Taylor Gabriel being put on concussion protocol numerous times.
 He reached career-highs in yards (Week 4 against the Vikings), receptions (Week 13 against the Detroit Lions), and caught his first touchdown pass against the New Orleans Saints in Week 7.
 He ended his season with 18 receptions for 186 yards and a touchdown.

 On November 1, 2020, Wims was ejected after punching New Orleans Saints' cornerback C. J. Gardner-Johnson which led to a scuffle in the third quarter of the 26–23 overtime loss after Gardner-Johnson ripped off his mouthpiece.
 Wims stated that Gardner-Johnson also spat on him prior to the scuffle but Gardner-Johnson denied the report.
 The next day, the NFL suspended Wims without pay for two games.
 He was reinstated from suspension on November 17, 2020.

 On August 26, 2021, Wims was waived by the Bears.